krimpedance/KRProgressHUD/README.md

 (And please teach me if my English is wrong :| )

 ## Release Note
+- 1.4.0 : Add the update function of message label.
 - 1.3.0 : Corresponded to Landscape.
 - 1.2.1 : Fixed bug(Don't display glyph color)
 - 1.2.0 : Add document comments.